Astorek86/Pico8-Script-for-GPi-Case/README.md

 * It does some more Things here and there to avoid printing Text on Screen while Booting.
 Because Aesthetics^^.

+## Performance is too slow
+You can open "config.txt" and Overclock as you wish.
+I added some Options on the Bottom of the File; these Options are disabled (remove the `#` to enable these).
+Again: Use it with Caution!
+(Personally I recommend this, but these Settings will also switch the Warranty-Bit on the Raspberry, and I won't do that explicitly.
+YOU need to do that^^.)

 ## Volume is too loud or too quiet
 Open `pico-8/.profile`, there's a Section that will look like
 ```
 amixer sset 'PCM' 80%
 ```
-Replace the 80% to your needs (IMHO 100% is too loud...).
+Replace the 80% to your needs (IMHO 100% is too loud, but that's just my Opinion...).

-## I wanna avoid the blinking Cursor on boot
-add `vt.global_cursor_default=0` on your `cmdline.txt`.
-I think it's OK to show the blinking Cursor on Boot.
-At least you can see that the Device is working^^.

 ## How do I change ssh-Password?